go-spatial/tegola/observability/prometheus/README.md

 * revision - the git short revision number
 * version - the set version number
 * command - the running command
+* tags - the build tags that were used to build the Tegola Binary

 Use this in conjunction with other command to compare metrics across